seema-kri/seema-kri/README.md

 I am **Seema Kumari**, an aspiring **Data Analyst** currently in an active **practice and project-building phase**.
 I am strengthening my skills through **hands-on projects and daily practice** in **SQL, Python, Excel, Statistics, and Power BI**.

-My focus is on solving real-world business problems using data—cleaning datasets, performing analysis, and presenting insights through dashboards and reports.
+My focus is on solving real-world business problems using data cleaning datasets, performing analysis, and presenting insights through dashboards and reports.
 I am actively seeking a **Data / Analytics Internship** where I can gain **practical industry experience**, learn from real business data, and contribute meaningfully to analytics tasks.

 ---